ivangfr/docker-swarm-environment/simple-service-keycloak-ldap/README.md

 > Ivan Franchin > username: ifranchin, password: 123
 > ```

-- In a terminal, navigate to `springboot-keycloak-openldap` root folder
+- In a terminal, make sure you are in `springboot-keycloak-openldap` root folder

 - Run the following script
   ```